Netwealth ReviewOpen Demo Account

 - No telephone support at night or on weekends

 - High minimum investment required of £50,000 unless part of a Netwealth Network

 What can you trade?

 Netwealth Robo-advisor Review

-Furthermore, you will need a very hefty amount of £50,000 to open a live account on your own at Netwealth, although if you are part of a Netwealth Network, you can start participating with just £5,000.
+Furthermore, you will need a very hefty amount of £50,000 to open a live account on your own, you can start participating with just £5,000.

-The assets that Netwealth offers access to include: UK, European, U.S., Asian and emerging markets stocks, high-grade corporate, government and emerging market government bonds, and cash deposits.
+The assets that they offer access to include: UK, European, U.S., Asian and emerging markets stocks, high-grade corporate, government and emerging market government bonds, and cash deposits.

 In addition to performing annual financial reviews for you, the company also has human financial advisors to assist you with ad hoc questions, but it charges extra for that service.
 The advisors are also restricted to providing advice only about Netwealth’s own products and services.

-When you sign up at Netwealth, you will need to answer questions about your risk tolerance.
+When you sign up, you will need to answer questions about your risk tolerance.
 You will also select among five savings objectives that include: Retirement, Regular Withdrawals, Significant Purchase, Rainy Day and Just Invest.
 The company has various investment and pension accounts available, including those for minors and with tax benefits for UK residents.